Madic-/ansible-check_mk/README.md

 ## Authentication

 This role enables basic authentication for Grafana and Thruk.
 The users can be managed in Wato as htpasswd users.
 By default no user, except for the user created through this role, has permission to access any information from within Thruk.
 To give another user permissions use the Thruk Config Tool --> "User Settings" or "CGI & Access" options.
 LDAP is not yet possible.

+## NSCA

+CheckMK ships with an nsca (Nagios Service Check Acceptor) daemon that does not support encryption.
+Because of this the role will by default compile nsca with encryption support and pre configures it with the installed CheckMK environment.

 ## Dataflow